muhark/muhark.github.io/_pages/about.md

 I am a Research Scientist in the Emergent Artificial Intelligence Lab at Intel Labs.

-The substantive focus of my research looks at characterizing latent social biases in large generative models and techniques for correcting/steering these biases.
+The substantive focus of my research is characterizing latent social biases in large generative models and techniques for correcting/steering these biases.

-In practice, my work is up and down the AI Research/Engineering stack, from optimizing training for large multimodal models on hundreds of accelerators, to developing custom pytorch modules, to designing experiments and evaluation metrics.
+In practice, my work is up and down the AI Research/Engineering stack, from optimizing training for large multimodal models on hundreds of accelerators, to writing custom models and pipelines, to designing experiments and evaluation metrics.

 Prior to Intel, I was postdoc at Princeton University working with [Professor Brandon Stewart](https://bstewart.scholar.princeton.edu), and did my PhD at the University of Oxford with Professors [Andy Eggers](https://andy.egge.rs) and [Raymond Duch](https://www.raymondduch.com).

-A great thing about my work at Intel is that I am able to collaborate with external researchers!
-Please reach out if you are interested.

 ## News